freenas/freenas-docs/userguide/sharing.rst

   :ref:`SMB share options <smb_share_opts_tab>`.

-* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features. *shadow_copy2*
+* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features.
-  and its associated parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.
+  *shadow_copy2* and the associated parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.

 .. _Configuring Unauthenticated Access: